A. Jesus is tempted in the wilderness.

 i.
 "Sonship of the living God, he suggested, surely means Jesus has the power and right to satisfy his own needs."
 (Carson)

 ii.
 This wasn't a temptation to miraculously create great riches or luxuries, only bread.
 The Bible has many accounts of miraculous provision, some at the hands of Jesus.
 Yet Jesus would not command that these stones become bread, especially at the instigation of Satan.

 iii.
 We might say that Jesus was being tested through His strengths, through His gifts.
 Would He allow His strengths to become traps?
 "He bids the Lord prove his Sonship by catering for himself; and yet that would have been the surest way to prove that he was not the Son of God."
 (Spurgeon) We could say that the same temptation came to Jesus on the cross (Matthew 27:40).

 d.
-But He answered: Jesus didn’t silently disagree with Satan, He answered him - and He answered him from the Word of God.
-When Jesus quotes Deuteronomy 8:3, Jesus shows that every word that proceeds from the mouth of God should be more precious to us that food itself.
+But He answered: Jesus didn't silently disagree with Satan, He answered him - and He answered him from the Word of God.
+When Jesus quoted Deuteronomy 8:3, Jesus shows that every word that proceeds from the mouth of God should be more precious to us than food itself.

 i.
 What Satan suggested made sense - "Why starve yourself to death?"
 But what is written makes even more sense.